PuerkitoBio/goquery/README.md

 **Note that goquery's API is now stable, and will not break.**

+*    **2014-11-08** : Add manipulation functions (thanks to [Andrew Stone][thatguystone]) and `*Matcher` functions, that receive compiled cascadia selectors instead of selector strings, thus avoiding potential panics thrown by goquery via `cascadia.MustCompile` calls.
+This results in better performance (selectors can be compiled once and reused) and better error handling (you can handle cascadia's compilation errors).
+Note that the actual type expected is a `Matcher` interface, that `cascadia.Selector` implements.
+Other matcher implementations could be used.
 *    **2014-11-06** : Change import paths of net/html to golang.org/x/net/html (see https://groups.google.com/forum/#!topic/golang-nuts/eD8dh3T9yyA).
 Make sure to update your code to use the new import path too when you call goquery with `html.Node`s.
 *    **v0.3.2** : Add `NewDocumentFromReader()` (thanks jweir) which allows creating a goquery document from an io.Reader.
 *    **v0.3.1** : Add `NewDocumentFromResponse()` (thanks assassingj) which allows creating a goquery document from an http response.